MuhammadShoaibKalim/DBMS/SQL.md

 DROP TABLE employees;
 ```

-# 10. On Delete, on Delete Cascade
+# 10. On Delete, on Delete Cascade in SQL

 **9.1 On Delete Cascade**
 ```